Registered Nurse Career and Degree Guide

 Some nurses pursue advanced degrees to become nurse practitioners and nurse anesthetists, says Geiser.
 “Often, the direction you think your career will go changes when you see what opportunities truly exist in the healthcare system.”

 Plus, the demand for RNs is steadily growing.
-The U.S. Bureau of Labor Statistics (BLS) predicts 9% growth in the field between 2020 and 2030.
+The U.S. Bureau of Labor Statistics (BLS) predicts 5.6% growth in the field through 2032.

 “The responsibilities of a nurse are different in each department and position,” says Gesier.
 “That’s what makes (the job) so versatile.
 Most often, the RN is the direct caretaker for patients in the hospital,” managing patients’ daily activities, medications, assessments, and scheduled procedures and operations.
 RNs work closely with fellow healthcare staff and physicians to ensure they know about and understand patient updates and care plans.